Financial Modeling with Excel Spreadsheets

 - Look for add-ins that provide additional financial functions.
 Many add-ins include specialized functions that you can use to create your own models.

 - Look for add-ins that allow you to analyze a financial model that you have created.
-Crystal Ball and @Risk are probably the best that I know of for Monte Carlo simulation, decision, and risk analysis.
+Risk Solver, Crystal Ball and @Risk are probably the best that I know of for Monte Carlo simulation, decision, and risk analysis.

 You can find a number of different add-ins in our directory of Excel Links.
-The related categories are listed below.